Keeping you Safe at the Rotunda Hospital

 NICU Visiting Hours

-9am – 7.45pm
+9am – 7.30 pm

 If you, or your partner, have recently tested positive for COVID-19, have symptoms of COVID-19, are a close contact of a COVID-positive case, or are waiting on the results of a COVID test, please do not come into the Hospital.
-Instead, telephone our COVID helpline on 01 817 2575 and we will make special arrangements for your care to keep you and others safe.

 The Rotunda continues to make every effort to accommodate exceptions to our visiting policy on compassionate grounds when the need arises.